Skip to Content

 Why Does FHA Require the Self-Sufficiency Test?

-It’s hard to speak for HUD, but it’s likely the agency saw a pattern of inexperienced landlords buying triplexes and quadplexes at any price, then getting behind on payments.
+It’s hard to speak for HUD, but it’s likely the agency saw a pattern of inexperienced landlords buying triplexes and quadplexes at any price and then getting behind on payments.

-So HUD put a fairly conservative guideline in place to safeguard itself and the buyer.
-With the rule in place, a buyer could lose a renter for a time and still potentially make the payment.
+So, HUD implemented a fairly conservative guideline to safeguard itself and the buyer.
+With the rule in place, a buyer could temporarily lose a renter and still potentially make the payment.

 And, the idea of buying a duplex, triplex, or four-plex with an FHA loan has become so popular in recent years that perhaps HUD wanted to make sure buyers weren’t “house hacking” too aggressively.